Carol Leigh: Theater, television, and film

 In the early 1980s, Leigh wrote her one-woman satirical play The Adventures of Scarlot Harlot.
 She performed in San Francisco and at the 1983 National Festival of Women's Theater in Santa Cruz.
-Her onstage persona was the "Scarlot Harlot", and she regularly performed at clubs and theaters, including the Great American Music Hall and the Holy City Zoo, as well as rallies and as part of the Sex Workers Art Show tour.
+Her onstage persona was the "Scarlot Harlot", and she regularly performed at clubs and theaters, including the Great American Music Hall and the Holy City Zoo, as well as rallies and as part of the Sex Workers Art Show tour and the Sex Worker Arts Festival in Tucson, Arizona in 2001 and 2002.

 Leigh began making videos in 1985, and received awards from the American Film Institute for Yes Means Yes, No Means No; Outlaw Poverty, Not Prostitutes and Mother's Mink.
 Other films she directed and produced include the documentary Blind Eye to Justice: HIV+ Women in California Prisons, narrated by Angela Davis.

 During the AIDS crisis in the United States, Leigh decided to leave San Francisco and move to Texas where she intended to form an educational organization to promote safe sex: T.W.A.T. ("Texas Whores And Tricks").
 Her car broke down in Tucson, Arizona, and she answered a classified ad from media-life-artist Dennis Williams, who had a weekly two-hour live comedy program on Tucson Western International Television (T.W.I.T.).
 Leigh joined the show and created and developed several characters for it.
 After two years Leigh returned to San Francisco.

 The San Francisco Sex Worker Film and Arts Festival was founded by Leigh in 1999, which she also co-produced with Erica Elena Berman and Jovelyn Richards.